Bosnia and Herzegovina 5-day Itinerary

 • The War Childhood Museum collected memorabilia and testimonials from children who lived through wars.
 Books, toys, shoes and other artifacts are preserved here

-• A National Museum of Bosnia & Herzegovina may be a breath of fresh air after learning about so much dark history in the other museums.
+• National Museum of Bosnia & Herzegovina may be a breath of fresh air after learning about so much dark history in the other museums.
 This museum is more of a natural history museum, showcasing fossils, flora and fauna, and minerals found in the region.

 Day 5 - Jajce